ska-telescope/ska-sdp-spectral-line-imaging/DEVELOPMENT.md

     If it doesn't happen automtically, please make mannual changes.

+    The `make show-version` command should now show the next version.
+Use this version for all the later changes.

 1. Apart from above files, we need to update `__version__` variable in following modules:

     - `src/ska_sdp_piper/__init__.py`
     - `src/ska_sdp_spectral_line_imaging/__init__.py`

 1. Add a new `H2 (##)` heading in [CHANGELOG.md](./CHANGELOG.md), and add release notes under that heading.
+The heading should be the new version number.

+1. Update the `docker pull` command example under the "Containerized usage" under "Getting Started" section in [README](./README.md).
+The docker tag needs to be updated to new version.

-1. The `make show-version` command should now show the next version.
-Using this version, create a new issue on the [Release Management](https://jira.skatelescope.org/projects/REL/summary) Jira Project with a summary of your release, and set it to "IN PROGRESS".
+1. Using the new version, create a new issue on the [Release Management](https://jira.skatelescope.org/projects/REL/summary) Jira Project with a summary of your release, and set it to "IN PROGRESS".

 1. Stage all the changes, create a new commit with: